 In this reality, he is a part of the team known as the Supernaturals.
 He helps them fight Jack-O-Lantern and his horde of demons/monsters.

 Jack was the only survivor of a werewolf massacre in a little town.
 The police found him with a drop of blood on his forehead.
 He was very sick up and quiet with few friends through puberty and childhood.
-Mysteriously his parents took him to the Babylon Group till the age of 12.
-However when he was 18 he was invited at a farewell party, were he got drunk and got away from his friends to see his reflection in the nearby water only to see a wolf.
-The next day he woke up in his bed cover in blood and found his parents thorn to pieces in their bed.
+Mysteriously his parents took him to the Babylon Group until the age of 12.
+However when he was 18 he was invited at a farewell party, where he got drunk and got away from his friends to see his reflection in the nearby water only to see a wolf.
+The next day he woke up in his bed covered in blood and found his parents torn to pieces in their bed.
 On the wall there was written: "They lied to you".

-From then on he started running allover the world trying to find a cure to his curse or psychosis.
-He lived as a fugitive by being hunted down by police and changing name 4 times.
+From then on he started running all over the world trying to find a cure to his curse or psychosis.
+He lived as a fugitive by being hunted down by police and changing names 4 times.
 Every full-moon he tries to get away from civilians but in vain.
 Once he ate a detective, disfigured his female partner and even killed a tramp.
-He tried the Bible and scientific methods to deal with his condition but the only effective method was to lock himself up 3 days a month in a big silver chamber situated at an abandoned factory in far away place in Philadelphia.
+He tried the Bible and scientific methods to deal with his condition but the only effective method was to lock himself up 3 days a month in a big silver chamber situated at an abandoned factory in a remote area in Philadelphia.
 Sometimes the werewolf cut himself to write messages on the wall.
 This took him years gaining a lot of money to do it and had to ignore people who asked what it was for.
 When buying tools for it he met a girl called Cassandra a.k.a Cassie and they fell in love though she never came to know his real name.
-After a year she was pregnant but he had to lock himself as usual.
-After 3 days he returned home only to find his wife killed, her tummy thorn and the baby missing with a writing on the wall:"It's a girl".
-As he was shocked, the police surrounded his house to catch him.
-He managed to escape and hide from them for almost a month, when the next full-moon came he met the female detective he disfigured years before and explained that he was about to be caught.
+After a year she was pregnant but he had to lock himself up as usual.
+After 3 days he returned home only to find his wife killed, her stomach torn to shreds and the baby missing with writing on the wall saying: "It's a girl".
+Shocked, the police surrounded his house to catch him.
+He managed to escape and hide from them for almost a month.
+When the next full-moon came he met the female detective he disfigured years before and explained that he was about to be caught.
 He entered the building, saw that the chamber was broken and was taken into a plane by soldiers.
 He warned them to leave him but they put him asleep and the next day he woke up with everyone around him dead in the crashed plane.
 As he got out he instinctively killed the pilot who was about to shoot him.
-The werewolf crashed the plane purposely at the uninhabited town were the massacre occurred in 1983.
+The werewolf crashed the plane purposely at the uninhabited town where the massacre occurred in 1983.
 He went to the cemetery and saw his parents' tombstones and realized the truth.
-Another werewolf attacks him and Jack now seems to get control of his transformation.
+Another werewolf attacks him and Jack now seems to have control over his transformations.
 He wins the fight but both are captured by Babylon Group soldiers and are taken to the clinic.
 Doctor Kalbfleisch, who used to visit him told him everything.
 Jack is framed by the Babylon Group to get to them and that the other werewolf is actually his sister Jenny, who also stole his baby by killing Cassie because she was searching for his blood and caused the 1983 massacre.

 Ten years later his daughter, now at her adoptive parents' house, learns the truth of that night from blood memory and has her first transformation.
 She kills the parent's who happened to be the ones to shoot her father and lock him up, and goes to set her father free.